Skip to Main Content

 information on issues related to administration, funding and policy in education.

 ERIC This link opens in a new windowAn authoritative database of indexed and full-text educational literature and resources.
 Essential for education researchers of all kinds, it features journals included in the Current Index of Journals in Education and Resources in Education Index.

 Expanded Academic ASAP This link opens in a new windowResources for research across academic disciplines, offering in-depth coverage of

-virtually any concentration — from advertising, psychology and history to microbiology, the humanities and women’s studies.
+virtually any concentration from advertising, psychology and history to microbiology, the humanities and womens studies.

 Teacher Reference Center This link opens in a new windowContains journal information for K-12 teachers and librarians.
 Topics covered include best practices, curriculum development, literacy standards, pedagogical research, instructional media, language arts, science & mathematics, school administration, and more.